Polvoron video: News organizations

-Rappler ran a copy of the video under SensityAI which gave a result that there is 81.8% confidence that a face swap was done on the video, publishing a fact checking article on July 25, 2024.
+Rappler ran a copy of the video under a tool called SensityAI which gave a result that there is 81.8% confidence that a face swap was done on the video, publishing a fact checking article on July 25, 2024.

 Vera Files published their own fact checking on September 16.
 The organization had the video verified, including the higher quality version published on August 25, with the Deepfakes Analysis Unit (DAU) of the India-based Misinformation Combat Alliance which analyzed the video, highly suspecting it to have been manipulated through artificial intelligence.
 DAU says that there are indications that a face swap manipulation was done.

 The Presidential Communications Office released a statement reaffirming the statement that the video is fake citing the Vera Files report.

 Maharlika

 Maharlika discussed the verification process she made on the video on August 12 on her vlog.
 She did not specify any specific program or mention the identities of the forensic experts she consulted with.
 Maharlika disputed the findings of Philippine government agents.
-In an appearance at Sonshine Media Network International (SMNI) she said she sought evidence the video was "untampered" showing a printed report confirming such from five test from an unknown source.
+In an appearance at Apollo Quiboloy-owned Sonshine Media Network International (SMNI) she said she sought evidence the video was "untampered" showing a printed report confirming such from five tests from an unknown source.

 Legal actions

-In September 2024, Harry Roque has been reported to face a pending disbarment petition filed by former NTC head, Melvin Matibag.
+In September 2024, Harry Roque has been reported to face a pending disbarment petition filed by former TransCo head, Melvin Matibag.
 Matibag refused to divulge any details but cited Roque's social media posts that included a polvoron video of President Bongbong Marcos allegedly snorting drugs.
 Roque stated his social media post of the video "is protected by free speech under the privilege doctrine" and added that Marcos has not admitted nor denied the allegations in the video.

 The NBI filed charges against Roque and Maharlika for the polvoron video in April 2025.
 The following are the charges: